ngoosojk/tec_app_kenya/README.md

 # ***Near Real-Time Total Electron Content (TEC) Over Kenya***

 This Streamlit app visualizes hourly Total Electron Content (TEC) over Kenya and automatically updates every 5 minutes.
 TEC is an important parameter affecting the accuracy of Global Navigation Satellite Systems (GNSS), including GPS.
-This app downloads Near-Real TEC data, processes it, trains a machine learning model to predict TEC values, and displays the results on a map.
+This app downloads Near-Real TEC data, processes it, trains a machine learning model to extraporate TEC values, and displays the extraporated vaues on a map.

 ## ***Features***

 - **Automatic Data Download:** Downloads TEC data from the specified URLs.
 - **Data Processing:** Removes outliers and prepares data for training.
-- **Model Training:** Trains a TensorFlow model to predict TEC values.
+- **Model Training:** Trains an ANN model to predict TEC values.
 - **Visualization:** Plots the TEC values on a map, showing the predicted TEC over Kenya.
 - **Automatic Refresh:** Updates the data and visualization every 5 minutes.